iospirit/HIDRemote/README.markdown

 ## About the HIDRemote class

-The HIDRemote Objective-C class provides your application with access to the Apple® Remote IR Receiver under OS X 10.4 (Tiger), OS X 10.5 (Leopard) and OS X 10.6 (Snow Leopard).
+The HIDRemote Objective-C class provides your application with access to the Apple® Remote IR Receiver under OS X 10.4 (Tiger) up to OS X 10.10 (Yosemite).
 It is available under a BSD-style license.

 ## Why you'll want to use the HIDRemote class